-Although we believe we have attractive content, we need to rely on a number of third party relationships to attract traffic and provide content in order to make our Websites attractive to users and advertisers.
+Although we have secured a large volume of attractive and high-quality content, we will still need to rely on a number of third party relationships to attract traffic and provide content in order to make our Websites more attractive to users and advertisers.
 Most of our arrangements with content providers are short-term and may be terminated at the convenience of the other party.
 Some content providers have increased the fees they charge us for their content.
 This trend could increase our costs and operating expenses and could adversely affect our ability to obtain content at an economically acceptable cost.
 We have also entered into exclusive agreements with some of our premier content providers.
 If we are not able to renew our exclusive deals or premier content become exclusive to our competitors, our attractiveness to users will be severely impaired.
 Except for the exclusive content, much of the third party content provided to our Websites is also available from other sources or may be provided to other Internet companies.
 If other Internet companies present the same or similar content in a superior manner, it would adversely affect our visitor traffic.